rahm0054/shell-genomics/_episodes/04-redirection.md

 in a file.
 The FASTQ file may change over time, so given the potential for updates, make sure your file matches your instructor's output.

-As of Sept.
-2020, wc gives the following output:
+As of Feb.
+2022, wc gives the following output: